Bachelor

 The Theatre specialisation is an intensive studio-based training program for actors and theatre makers that prepares artists to become both accomplished performers and skilled devisers of their own work.

-The Bachelor of Fine Arts (Theatre) course is an innovative and unique training program for actor-creators.
-Throughout the course, you will develop your own voice and vision as a theatre artist and build your expertise across various facets of contemporary theatre practice - acting, theatre making, devising and performing in a variety of contexts, writing, dramaturgy and self producing, while also selecting breadth subjects from a huge range across the University to pursue your individual interests.
+The Bachelor of Fine Arts (Theatre) course is an innovative and unique training program for theatre-makers.
+Throughout the course, you will develop your own voice and vision as a practising theatre maker and build your expertise across various facets of contemporary theatre practice - acting, theatre making, devising and performing in a variety of contexts and forms, writing, dramaturgy and directing, while also selecting breadth subjects from a huge range across the University to pursue your individual interests.

-As a Theatre student, you will collaborate throughout the course with VCA students from other disciplines, including Acting, Writing, Directing, Production and Film & Television.
-You will have opportunities to engage in national and international engagement projects, building on existing expertise and approaches to industry readiness for the autonomous, ensemble and company performer and practitioner.
+As a Theatre student, you will collaborate throughout the course with VCA students from other disciplines, including Acting, Writing, Directing, Dance, Interactive Composition, Production and Film & Television.
+You will have opportunities to engage in company residencies, immersive field trips and study tours, building on existing expertise and approaches to industry readiness for the independent artist and practitioner.

 Breadth subjects at each year level enable you to explore cross disciplinary studies from the wider University community, accessing multi-disciplinary knowledge and skills that will build on existing knowledge or present opportunities for you to investigate and develop new interests.